mdomlop/retrosmart-aurorae-themes/README.md

 Retrosmart Aurorae themes
 =========================

-A retrosmart-look collection of themes for KDE Aurorae.
+A retrosmart look collection of themes for KDE Aurorae.

 Installation